senlyu/hexoBlog/hexo/source/about/index.md

 date: 2020-11-28 01:32:14
 comments: false
 ---
 Hi, Nice to meet you.
-My name is Sen Lyu.
+My name is Sam Lyu.
 I am a Chinese and now working at United States.

 I spent most of my early days in eastern China, and then went to US for Master degree.
 I used to study on ecomonic/finance field, now I am more interested in software programming as my career.